 CROSSROADS 2015 boasted an eclectic lineup of artist-made film and video that, at its best, pushed together the outer limits of narrative logic, experimental abstraction, and documentary record.
 Now in its sixth year, CROSSROADS has quickly become an essential festival for contemporary moving-image art […].
 CROSSROADS seeks to productively befuddle our conception of what moving-image art can be rather than reaffirm ingrained perceptions of whatever it is we call artist’s cinema, experimental film, or media arts.—James Hansen: Pleasure in Dissonance—CROSSROADS 2015.
 The Brooklyn Rail

-To receive email notifications about CROSSROADS, please join our mailing list and/or follow us on Facebook or Twitter.
+For updates on the CROSSROADS festival, please join our mailing list and/or follow us on Instagram, Facebook or Twitter.